Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 - Missouri has not covered the spread yet this season.

-- The Tigers have yet to cover the spread this season when favored by 16 points or more.
+- The Tigers have been favored by 16 points or more two times this season and have not covered the spread in any of them.

-- Missouri's games this year have hit the over on five of seven set point totals (71.4%).
+- Missouri's games this year have gone over the total in five out of seven opportunities (71.4%).

-- This year, the Tigers rack up just one fewer point per game (34.4) than the Commodores allow (35.4).
+- The Tigers score 34.4 points per game, comparable to the 35.4 per contest the Commodores surrender.

-- Missouri is 0-2 against the spread and 2-0 overall this season when the team scores more than 35.4 points.
+- When Missouri records more than 35.4 points, it is 0-2 against the spread and 2-0 overall.

 - The Tigers have turned the ball over seven times this season, five fewer than the Commodores have forced (12).